Ultimate Guide to Achieving the Ideal Home Humidity Levels!

 Perhaps the most cost-efficient way to control humidity, exhaust fans circulate air throughout the indoor space.
 This constant recycling of air prevents humidity buildup in the room due to humidity sources such as hot showers, cooking, and other such activities.

 Mini-split thermostats or smart AC controllers are now being introduced in the market which can automatically monitor and maintain humidity levels without the need for constant intervention.
 These controllers can then be controlled through mobile apps or paired up with other smart home devices.

-In most older homes, especially in suburban areas, the foundations are made of dirt and clay, without any non-penetrable layer on top.
+In most older homes, especially in suburban areas, the foundations are of dirt and clay, without any non-penetrable layer on top.
 Soil can have a moisture content as high as 100 percent in some cases.
 The exact amount varies on geography, weather, soil content, and also the elevation of the house.
 If there is sufficiently high moisture content in the soil, the moisture can seep up into the basement and then the whole home and contribute to the humidity levels.
 This can present a major problem as the foundation structure of the house can be put at risk.
 The solution to this problem is to install a plastic covering often called a vapor barrier.
 These thick plastic sheets form a solid barrier preventing the seepage of moisture into the home.
-This sheet can then be covered with dry sand or gravel for additional strength.
+Cover the sheet with dry sand or gravel for additional strength.

 Modern homes do not need to worry about this since they already have concrete foundations which form an effective barrier.

 Get Ready to Achieve the Perfect Humidity in Your Home